hermie64/tm1-sublime/README.md

 4. __Toggle Comment__ (works on multiple lines)
 Shortcut: `Ctrl+/`
 ![screenshot](Other_Assets/comment.png "")
+5. I pre-configured Sublime Text so that:
+  a.
+Trailing whitespace is automatically trimmed on save.
+  b.
+If not present, an empty new line at eof is created on save.
+10. If you don’t like the default font of Sublime Text, here a couple of good suggestions for coding fonts (I’m using for example the “Input” font and that’s also the font you see in the screenshots): http://t3n.de/news/coding-fonts-8-besten-schriften-678847/

 ## TODO
 1. Code suggestions will be given as you type and code snippets can be inserted (tab key will allow you to jump from argument to argument).